 Proper Use of ibuprofen

-A nurse or other trained health professional will give you ibuprofen in a hospital. ibuprofen is given through a needle placed in one of your veins.
+A nurse or other trained health professional will give you or your child ibuprofen in a hospital. ibuprofen is given through a needle placed in one of your veins.

 Drink extra fluids so you will pass more urine while you are using ibuprofen.
 This will keep your kidneys working well and help prevent kidney problems.